arbyste/jp-mining-note/docs/docs/jpresources.md

 ## Hide the dictionary, but allow it to be used by Anki { .text-yellow }

-The default way to hide a dictionary is by disabling the dictionary under Yomichan's `Dictionaries` section.
+The default way to hide a dictionary is by disabling the dictionary under Yomitan's `Dictionaries` section.
 However, if you disable the dictionary, you cannot export it into Anki, which is a problem if you are using a bilingual profile but you want to export monolingual definitions.

 **Steps**:

-1. Ensure that the dictionary is enabled in your Yomichan profile.
+1. Ensure that the dictionary is enabled in your Yomitan profile.
 1. Add the following CSS for the desired dictionaries (this has to be done for each individual dictionary):

 ```css